 DeLorme Atlas and Gazetteer Maps

-DeLorme Atlas and Gazetteer Maps are super-reliable, and being paper, and they will never lose their charge.
-DeLorme has versions for every U.S. state with detailed information on landmarks, state and national parks, rivers, campgrounds, hunting areas, and pretty much every piece of outdoor information.
+While Butler makes top-spec motorcycle maps, DeLorme Atlas and Gazetteer Maps cast a wider net and support every kind of vehicle.
+They are super reliable and made of paper, and they don’t need to be charged up.
+DeLorme offers maps for every U.S. state with detailed information on landmarks, state and national parks, rivers, campgrounds, hunting areas, and pretty much every piece of relevant outdoor information.
 They’re in full color, as well, making them easier to read and distinguish categories.
+Available by state and region.

 MSRP: $24.95

-Paper maps are only good if you know how to use them.
-A better option is to carry a map and compass.
-Fast, simple, and accurate, the Suunto A-10 Compass includes a liquid-filled capsule for stable operation and a declination correction scale to cover all recreational uses.
-This compass is balanced for the northern hemisphere, so our readers in the southern hemisphere should buy one calibrated for their needs.
+Paper (or laminated) maps are only good if you know how to use them.
+A better combination is to carry a map and an old-fashioned (non-digital) compass.
+Fast, simple, and accurate, the Suunto MC-2 Compass includes a liquid-filled capsule for stable operation and a declination correction scale to cover all recreational uses.
+It also has a mirror for off-axis readings and to use as a signal for help.
+The compass is balanced for the northern hemisphere, so our readers in the southern hemisphere should buy one calibrated for their needs.
 Buy a compass and learn to use it.
 It could save your life.

 MSRP: $1499.99